Surviving Spring Allergy Season

 Use an air conditioner and dehumidifier to keep air clean, cool, and dry.

 Keep car windows closed when traveling.

 Minimize outdoor activity on days when the pollen count or humidity is reported to be high or on windy days when mold and pollen are blown about.
 To find out the pollen count for your area, visit our website at www.texallergy.com.

 Take vacations to a more pollen-free area, such as the beach or sea.

 Use a paper mask when mowing or raking which stirs up pollens and molds.

 Avoid hanging sheets or clothing out to dry, pollen and molds collect on them.

 Take medications as prescribed in the recommended dosage.
-Do not take more medication to alleviate severe symptoms.
+Do not take more medication to alleviate severe symptoms of springtime allergies.

 Take a shower after spending time outdoors to remove pollen and mold that may be on your skin and hair.